Turbidity Control in Sedimentation Columns by Direction Dependent Models: Controller design

 {In the following, we propose systematic design procedure to tune a PI controller so that the closed-loop stability is guaranteed.}

-\section{{Controller design}}
+\section{Controller design}

-The design of a Proportional-Integral (PI) controller for the system \eqref{Eq:Model} such that the closed-loop system is asymptotically stable was proposed in \cite{Toledo2018ConferenceTuning}.
+The design of a Proportional-Integral (PI) controller for the system \eqref{Eq:Model} such that the closed-loop system is asymptotically stable was proposed in \citep{Toledo2018ConferenceTuning}.
 This approach finds a region for the controller parameters in which the closed-loop stability is guaranteed and then selects a single pair of values to minimize the settling time of $x_k$.
-The controller gains are designed by means of an iterative solution of a set of Linear Matrix Inequalities (LMIs).
+The controller gains are designed by means of an iterative solution of a set of Linear Matrix Inequalities (LMIs). \jesus{In Fig. \ref{Fig:BlockDiagram}, we show the block diagram of the closed-loop system, consisting of a classic output feedback $y_k$, compared to the reference signal $r_k$, passing through a PI controller and obtaining the control signal $u_k$.
+Finally, the frequency of the output pump drive $u_k^o$ is obtained subtracting the frequency of the input pump drive $u_k^i$ from the control signal, {\it i.e.,} $u_k^o = u_k^i - u_k$.}

 For the system \eqref{Eq:Model}, we define the the reference signal $r_k$, the error $e_k = r_k - y_k$, and the PI controller: